tigerinus/BehavioralCloning/README.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The ```model.py``` file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

+The model ```cnn.py``` is based on the CNN architecture presented at https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+It consists of a convolution neural network with 5x5 and 3x3 filters sizes and depths between 3 and 64 (```cnn.py``` lines 13-39)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, dropout layers for generalization and the data is normalized in the model using a Keras BatchNormalization layer.

 #### 2. Attempts to reduce overfitting in the model

-The model (model2.py) is based on the CNN architecture presented at https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-To reduce overfitting, my modifications to the model include:
+To reduce overfitting, as mentioned previously my modifications to the model include:

 * A ReLU activation layer after each Conv2D layer and fully connected layer
 * A max-pool dropout applied after each Conv2D ReLU layer, and a dropout applied after each fully connected layer. (https://arxiv.org/ftp/arxiv/papers/1512/1512.00242.pdf)

+About 1.5GB of data was also provided as the training set to reduce overfitting.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an Adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of following scenarios:

 * Center driving, and center driving in opposite direction
-* Right hand side driving and left hand side driving, and in opposite direction each as well
+* Right-hand side driving and left-hand side driving, and in opposite direction each as well
 * Zigzag driving for recovering training, and in opposite direction as well

 For details about how I created the training data, see the next section.